 - 1. Pretend you are Michelle.
 What would you say to Rudy about the crash and the loss of his sister?
 Consider her role/responsibility/ and blame in the tragedy.
 Write a letter to Rudy that she gives him four years later, on his graduation day. - 2.
 Nate had agreed to be the D.D. but did not live up to his responsibility.
-He is asked to go to the local middle school to address a grade 7 and 8 audience students not yet old enough to hold a driver's licence but who well might be accepting rides from an older teen.
-How would he recount his story, and what would he say to this audience about choices, responsibility, sorrow, and guilt? - 3.
+He is asked to come back to his high school to address a grade 11 12 audience all students old enough to hold a driver's licence.
+Write the speech he might give to students, and present it to the class. - 3.
 Paul was sent to jail for what he did.
-To help her heal, Lainey's mother goes to visit him in jail a year later.
+To help her heal, Lainey's mother goes to visit him in jail several years later.
 She is wanting answers.
 Write a two-person script as to how you think the conversation would go.
 What questions would she ask, and how would he answer.
-Present the dramatization to the class with a partner of your choice, taking very seriously the roles you are portraying. - 4.
+Present the dramatization to the class with a partner of your choice, taking very seriously the roles you are portraying. - Students have a choice here: Paul could take ownership of what happened and express remorse, or he could be in denial and blame others for what happened. - 4.
 You are the first police officer on scene at the crash site.
-You pull Lainey out from the crash, as well as all of the other victims from the car.
-You also have to go to each victim's parents to tell them what has happened.
-Since you were first on the scene, you have been asked to address the student body at Rudy's and Lainey's high school.
-Write the speech you would give to the students, the teachers, and parents who want to attend.
-You may use graphic detail and description of the crash, and your role afterwards, as seen through your eyes; those of the officer.
+You pull Lainey out from the crash, as well as all of the other victims.
+Since you were first on the scene, you were made the lead investigator, so you know the entire story of how this crash happened.
+You are also the one who is charged with the terrible task of delivering the message of death to Lainey's parents.
+A year later, just prior to graduation, you are asked by the school principal to address the student body at Lainey and Rudy's high school.
+Write the address you would give to the students, teachers, and any parents who want to attend.
+Use figurative language to describe in detail, your job.
+You should also include the type of advice a police officer would give teens.

-Success Criteria for Post Presentation Assessment Tasks
+Success Criteria for Post-Presentation Assessment Tasks